deveshSingh06/Exploratory_Data_Analysis_EDA_on_IRIS_Data_Set/README.md

 - Here, we explore the given data as much as we can, hence the name Exploratory.

 ## Balanced Data Set
-- The data set, viz.
+- The data set viz.
 IRIS Data Set, used for this problem is balanced data set.
 - Each species of the flowers in the data set consists of equal number of data points as given below:
 1. Iris Virginica  :  50
 2. Iris Versicolor :  50